jacoby/jacoby.github.io/_posts/2024-02-22-the-best-things-about-vs-code-today.markdown

 Not related to extensions, but VS Code is a Git client, so you can use it to connect to GitHub or Bitbucket directly, without the use of command-line Git tools or GitHub desktop.
 Most of the time, when I add to this blog, I write the markdown using the built-in Markdown Preview and commit and push from within VS Code.
 They've recently added [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens).
 I've barely touched it, but it seems like a useful tool for working with a large, long-lived repository with multiple contributors.

+## End

+There is more to say about VS Code, about the formatters/linters and syntax highlighters that exist for most languages, extensions that allow you to treat VS Code like vim, debuggers and the like.
+Ultimately, the best thing about VS Code is the community, which creates tools to make it easier to do the things you need to do.

 #### If you have any questions or comments, I would be glad to hear it.
 Ask me on [Mastodon](https://mastodon.xyz/@jacobydave) or [make an issue on my blog repo.](https://github.com/jacoby/jacoby.github.io)